docker/docs/content/language/dotnet/deploy.md

 ## Create a Kubernetes YAML file

-In your `docker-dotnet-sample` directory, create a file name `docker-dotnet-kubernetes.yaml`.
+In your `docker-dotnet-sample` directory, create a file named `docker-dotnet-kubernetes.yaml`.
 Open the file in an IDE or text editor and add the following contents.
 Replace `DOCKER_USERNAME/REPO_NAME` with your Docker username and the name of the repository that you created in [Configure CI/CD for